MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/identity/index.md

 This pattern involves deploying virtual machines running Active Directory to your cloud-based virtual networks to provide Active Directory Domain Services (AD DS) for resources in the cloud.
 Any existing applications and services migrating to your cloud network should be able to use these cloud-hosted directory servers with minor modifications.

 It's likely that your existing directories and domain services will continue to be used in your on-premises environment.
-In this scenario, it's recommended that you also use directory synchronization to provide a common set of users and roles in both the cloud and on-premises environments.
+In this scenario, you should also use directory synchronization to provide a common set of users and roles in both the cloud and on-premises environments.

 **Cloud-hosted domain services assumptions:** Performing a directory migration assumes the following: